 As members of the ECU community, students have the right to be treated with respect and consideration, have freedom of inquiry, and have reasonable use of services and facilities.
 The University embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the United States Constitution and the North Carolina Constitution.
 The University has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights.

 1.3.2.
 Students are subject to the Student Code of Conduct and related policies from the time they accept admission until they graduate from the University.
 This means that conduct occurring before classes begin, including New Student Orientation, or after classes end, during the academic year, and during periods between terms of enrollment is governed by this Code.
-This policy pertains to anyone enrolled in an academic course at the University, including but not limited to, undergraduate and graduate students who are classified as degree or non-degree seeking, as well as visiting students, medical students, dental students, professional students, and individuals not currently enrolled who are continually seeking a degree from the University.

 2. Student Code of Conduct

 The University reserves the right to take necessary and appropriate action to protect the safety and well-being of the campus community and to support the mission of the University.
 Such action may include taking disciplinary action as outlined in this Code against students for their on- and off-campus conduct.